-The Acus research team includes preeminent scholars and practitioners of medical acupuncture.
-We are committed to demonstrating that acupuncture as a primary treatment modality has numerous positive and enduring effects on individual service members and veterans as well as economic and social benefits to the nation as a whole.
+The Acus research team includes well-respected scholars and practitioners of medical acupuncture.
+We are committed to demonstrating that acupuncture as a primary treatment modality has multiple positive and enduring effects on individual service members and veterans, as well as economic and social benefits to the nation as a whole.

 A 2016 study measured the clinical impact and social perceptions of acupuncture treatment among the patients and physicians of the Family Medicine Residency Clinic.
-Col. Paul Crawford, MD, director of the FMR Clinic, and Dr. Christy Ledford (Uniformed Services University of Health Sciences) worked with Dr. Carla Fisher (University of Florida), a specialist in qualitative health behavior science, and Acus research coordinator Daniel Shaffer.
+Col. Paul Crawford, MD, Director of the Nellis Family Medicine Residency Clinic, and Dr. Christy Ledford (Uniformed Services University of Health Sciences) worked with Dr. Carla Fisher (University of Florida), a specialist in qualitative health behavior science, and Acus research coordinator Daniel Shaffer.
 The team conducted surveys, interviewed patients and physicians, and analyzed the results for publication.
 To date, three peer-reviewed articles have resulted directly from this study:

 - Crawford, MD, Paul; Donald B. Penzien, MD; and Remy Coeytaux, MD.
 “Reduction in Pain Medication Prescriptions and Self-Reported Outcomes Associated with Acupuncture in a Military Patient Population.”
 Medical Acupuncture 29:4 (2017): 229-231.